FACTBOX-Who is buying Russian crude oil and who has stopped | Headlines

 The global mining and trading firm, which holds 0.57% stake in Rosneft, said it would continue to honour its obligations under previously signed contracts, but would "not enter into any new trading business in respect of Russian origin commodities unless directed by the relevant government authorities".
 NESTE

 The Finnish refiner has Russian oil contracts until the end of the year, but is not making any new supply agreements.
-PKN Orlen

-Poland's largest refiner has not bought Urals crude on the spot market since the start of the war in Ukraine, the company said on Friday, while it has bought a few cargoes from Norway.
-The company, which operates refineries in Lithuania, Poland and the Czech Republic, however, buys crude under previously signed long-term supply contracts with Russia's Rosneft and Tatneft.
+PREEM

-PREEM Sweden's largest refiner, owned by Saudi billionaire Mohammed Hussein al-Amoudi, has "paused" new orders of Russian crude, which accounted for around 7% of its purchases, replacing them with North Sea barrels.
+Sweden's largest refiner, owned by Saudi billionaire Mohammed Hussein al-Amoudi, has "paused" new orders of Russian crude, which accounted for around 7% of its purchases, replacing them with North Sea barrels.
+REPSOL

-REPSOL The Spanish company has stopped buying Russian crude oil in the spot market.
+The Spanish company has stopped buying Russian crude oil in the spot market.
+SHELL

-SHELL The world's largest petroleum trader will stop buying Russian crude and phase out its involvement in all Russian hydrocarbons.
+The world's largest petroleum trader will stop buying Russian crude and phase out its involvement in all Russian hydrocarbons.
+TOTALENERGIES

-TOTALENERGIES The French oil major will not sign new contracts, promising to stop buying Russian crude oil and petroleum products by the end of this year.
+The French oil major will not sign new contracts, promising to stop buying Russian crude oil and petroleum products by the end of this year.
+VARO ENERGY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)